chris-martin/bricks/in/posts/2017-02-24-nix-for-stack-users/post.md

 `nix-shell` is like `stack exec`.

-So take for example… Let's assume you don't have NPM installed.
-And let's say you don't really want to install it permanently or whatever because you're probably not going to need it again, but you just want to run it for some one-off command.
+So take for example… Let’s assume you don’t have NPM installed.
+And let’s say you don’t really want to install it permanently or whatever because you’re probably not going to need it again, but you just want to run it for some one-off command.